 “Child marriage has risen by 90% after the war, due to migration and poverty, and in order to reduce the number of family members, especially in families with many daughters — it is rare to see a girl who is 13 and is not married.”— Fatima, a Syrian mother

 Of the 25 countries with the highest rates of child marriage around the world, almost all are affected by conflict, protracted crisis, or natural disasters.
 Girls face age- and gender-related barriers to accessing services and protection in times of peace.
-In times of crisis, these challenges are intensified by the breakdown of systems (e.g., when schools and health facilities are bombed, rule of law is disrupted, or families are separated or displaced from their communities) and loss of parent’s loss of income.
+In times of crisis, these challenges are intensified by the breakdown of systems (e.g., when schools and health facilities are bombed, rule of law is disrupted, or families are separated or displaced from their communities) and loss of income.
 Parents may also see marriage as a means to protect their daughters from the high rates of physical and sexual violence that take place in times of conflict or crisis.

 As a World Vision Protection Officer explained, “The reason why parents resort to child marriages is to get rid of the expenses, and in order to safeguard the girls (this is their opinion) and ensure protection for the girl and her family.”